Current Members

 Jerry Lin Undergraduate researcher (2019-2020)

 Jerry is a talented undergraduate student at Columbus State University, majoring in Chemistry and minoring in Biology and Mathematics.
 He joined lab in May 2019 as an NSF-funded Bioinformatics REU student.
 He worked on jewel wasp genome analysis and annotation, including characterizing the mitochondrial genomes from five jewel wasp species using bioinformatic, comparative genomic and phylogenomic approaches.
-Jerry is currently a Ph.D. student at Indiana University Bloomington.
+Jerry is currently a Ph.D. student in the UPenn Bioengineering graduate program at the Wistar Institute.

 Jinbin Wang, Ph.D.
 Visiting Scholar (2019-2020)